edumardo/DifferentialSteering/README.md

     int fPivYLimit = 32;
     DifferentialSteering DiffSteer(fPivYLimit);
 ```
-Then, compute differential steering with the joystick outputs:
+Then, compute differential steering with the joystick outputs.
+Keep in mind that the inputs of *computeMotors* method have to be mapped to [-127, 127]:
 ```
+    int XValue = map(yourXRaw, yourLowRange, yourHighRange, -127, 127);
+    int YValue = map(yourYRaw, yourLowRange, yourHighRange, -127, 127);
     DiffSteer.computeMotors(XValue, YValue);
 ```
-Ultimatelty, do something with motor outputs, like mapping to your desire range (e.g. PWM value):
+Ultimatelty, do something with motor outputs, like mapping to your desire range (e.g. PWM value).
+The output range will be [-127, 127]:
 ```
     int leftMotor = DiffSteer.computedLeftMotor();
     int rightMotor = DiffSteer.computedRightMotor();